 Now, not all Portuguese banks offer the same conditions.
 Others will lend specifically to expats, whereas others will offer very different terms to foreign nationals.

-As a UK expat, you’ll need to apply for a non-resident mortgage unless you are relocating permanently and securing residency status.
+As a UK expat, you’ll need to apply for a non-resident mortgage unless you relocate permanently and secure residency status.

 Banks will generally look at your tax status in deciding what type of home loan you qualify for.
 In essence, if you pay tax outside of Portugal, you’re considered a non-resident for a mortgage.